tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/goodmanbacon.md

 ## An example in R

 The `bacondecomp` package contains datasets from three papers using DiD/event study designs with staggered treatment timing.
-We will use the dataset from [Stevenson and Wolfers (2006)](https://academic.oup.com/qje/article/121/1/267/1849020), who study the effects of unilateral divorce laws on female suicide rates in the US, exploiting variation in the timing of the introduction of these laws across states.
+We will use the dataset from [Stevenson and Wolfers (2006)](https://academic.oup.com/qje/article/121/1/267/1849020), who, similarly to our example, study the effects of unilateral divorce laws on female suicide rates in the US, exploiting variation in the timing of the introduction of these laws across states.
+The dataset includes data on female suicide rates for all 50 US states and the District of Columbia for the years 1964 to 1996, dummy variables indicating when no-fault divorce legislation was passed, and a range of covariates, such as the state population and its demographic characteristics.

 First, we install and load the package:

 {{% codeblock %}}
 ```R